To Aggregate or Not? Learning with Separate Noisy Labels: Experimental Results

 Note that in real-world scenarios, the label-noise pattern may differ due to the expertise of each human annotator.
-We further compare the different treatments on two realistic noisy datasets: CIFAR-10N \cite{wei2022learning}, and CIFAR-10H \cite{peterson2019human}.
+We further compare the different treatments on two realistic noisy datasets: CIFAR-10N \cite{wei2021learning}, and CIFAR-10H \cite{peterson2019human}.
 CIFAR-10N provides each CIFAR-10 train image with 3 independent human annotations, while CIFAR-10H gives $\approx 50$ annotations for each CIFAR-10 test image.

 In Table \ref{tab:real_k3}, we repeat the reproduce of three robust loss functions with three different treatments on the separate noisy labels.
-We report the best achieved test accuracy for Cross-Entropy/Backward Correction/Peer Loss methods when learning with label aggregation methods (majority-vote and EM inference) and separation method (soft-label).
-We highlight the results with Green (for separation method) and Red (for aggregation methods) if the performance gap is large than $0.05$.
+We report the best achieved test accuracy for Cross-Entropy/Backward Correction/Peer Loss methods when learning with label aggregation methods (majority-vote and EM inference) and the separation method (soft-label).
 We observe that the separation method tends to have a better performance than aggregation ones.
 This may be attributed to the relative high noise rate ($\epsilon\approx 0.18$) in CIFAR-N and the insufficient amount of labelers ($K=3$).
 Note that since the noise level in CIFAR-10H is low ($\epsilon\approx 0.07$ wrong labels), label aggregation methods can infer higher quality labels, and thus, result in a better performance than separation methods (Red colored cells in Table \ref{tab:real_k3} and \ref{Tab:cifarh}).